evilchili/dnd-music-console/README.md

 A shoutcast audio player designed for serving D&amp;D session music.

+### Features

+* Native streaming of MP3 sources direct to your shoutcast / icecast server
+* Transcoding of anything your local `ffmpeg` installation can convert to mp3
+* Playlists are built using symlinks
+* Randomizes playlist order the first time it is cached
+* Always plays `_theme.mp3` first upon switching to a playlist, if it exists
+* Falls back to silence if the stream encounters an error

+### Requirements

+* A functioning shoutcast / icecast server
+* Python >= 3.10
+* ffmpeg
+* libshout3-dev

 ## What?
 Why?

 Because I run an online D&amp;D game, which includes a background music stream for my players.
 The stream used to be served by liquidsoap and controlled by a bunch of bash scripts I cobbled together which are functional but brittle, and liquidsoap is a nightmare for the small use case.
 Also, this currently requires me to have a terminal window open to my media server to control liquidsoap directly, and I'd rather integrate the music controls directly with the rest of my DM tools, all of which run on my laptop.

 *Now that is a powerful yak! -- Aesop Rock (misquoted)*

 ## Quick Start (Server)